PainfulDiodes/BeanPort/README.md

 Firmware can be built from source - see Pico documentation for build toolchain.

-Each board gets its own build directory  e.g. `build/pico2_w/`
+Each board gets its own build directory, e.g. `build/pico2_w/`

 ## Possible future development